 The commentaries do not explain why children are singled out as a separate category.
 It may have to do with female infanticide in countries where male offspring are favored.
-Alternatively, since the ten stages of life outlined in the inner Kalachakra teachings begin as a fetus, the reason may also be to include abortion.
+Alternatively, since the ten stages of life outlined in the inner Kalachakra teachings begin as an embryo, the reason may also be to include abortion.
 There may be certain justifiable reasons for abortion, such as health, but this is a delicate issue and depends on individual circumstances.
 Often, however, the reason is a disturbing emotion or attitude such as attachment to our own convenience, anger if the pregnancy is the result of rape, or naivety such as considering abortion an innocent means of birth control.
-Regardless of the motivation, however, abortion after a certain point in the development of the fetal matter is still the taking of a life.
+Regardless of the motivation, however, abortion after a certain point in the development of the embryonic matter is still the taking of a life.
 If there is no way to avoid taking that life, it is best to try to ameliorate the results – both the immediate psychological effects as well as long-term karmic ones – by strong thoughts of love and compassion for the unborn child.
 For example, it may be helpful to acknowledge that life by giving the child a name and honoring him or her with a proper funeral ceremony.

 (13) Killing women